meilisearch/landing/README.md

 <hr/>
 <br/>

 👋 Hi!
-Welcome on Meilisearch's landing repository.
+Welcome to Meilisearch's landing repository.

 Our landing is available at this address: [https://www.meilisearch.com](https://www.meilisearch.com).